-A few months ago, one of my readers sent me the following message, “I would really like you to write about what clinicians want from a radiologist.”
-That comment initiated some thoughts about the topic since our primary goal as radiologists is to answer the clinician’s questions.
-But, let’s take this idea from a different angle.
-At some point in our careers, we all have made cardinal mistakes that really turn off our referring clinicians.
-What is more interesting than the mistakes that most of us have made at some point in our career to teach us lessons about how we can avoid angering our referring physicians and make things right for them?
+A few months ago, one of my readers sent me the following message, “I would like you to write about what clinicians want from a radiologist.”
+That comment initiated some thoughts about the topic since our primary goal, as radiologists, is to answer the clinician’s questions.
+But let’s take this idea from a different angle.
+At some point in our careers, we all have made cardinal mistakes that turn off our referring clinicians.
+What is more interesting than the mistakes that most of us have made in our career to teach us lessons about how we can avoid angering our referring physicians and make things right for them?
 So, let’s talk about what clinicians don’t want from a radiologist!
 (The negative tends to be more interesting than the positive!)
 Let’s give this a whirl…

 The Forced Hand

-In training and board examinations, we are often told to write recommendations for further management.
+In training and board examinations, our instructors tell us to write recommendations for further management.
 So, how bad could it be to recommend a biopsy for a thyroid nodule when you see a new one?
-An angry head a neck surgeon stomps up to the department and looks for you.
+An angry head and neck surgeon stomps up to the department and looks for you.
 He yells loudly, “Why are you telling me what to do with my patient.
 He should not be getting a biopsy in this condition!!!”
 Bzzzzzzzz… (Buzzer sound)

 Pretty darn bad!
-When you write a recommendation, you have to remember that often times you don’t have the full picture of the patient’s situation.
-Or, in another words, there is asymmetry of information between the clinician, the radiologist, and the patient.
+When you write a recommendation, you have to remember that you often don’t have the full picture of the patient’s situation.
+In other words, there is an asymmetry of information between the clinician, the radiologist, and the patient.
 Maybe, the patient can’t lie flat.
 Perhaps, the patient can’t handle needles.
-Possibly, there is an outside study only the clinician knows about.
-Or, there is some other issue that you can’t imagine that the patient and the clinician is only privy to.
-By recommending a biopsy of a thyroid nodule without a caveat, for instance, you are legally forcing the clinician into having to investigate it further whereas it may not be the correct management protocol for the patient.
+Possibly, the clinician knows about an outside study that you don’t.
+Or, the clinician is privy to some other issue that you cannot imagine.
+By recommending a biopsy of a thyroid nodule without a caveat, for instance, you are legally forcing the clinician into having to investigate it further.
+In contrast, it may not be the correct management protocol for the patient.
 I have learned to be very gentle with my management recommendations over the years!!!
 Always leave the clinician a way out…

-We write a list of 10 items in our differential diagnosis without additional comment- like a laundry list in order to give a “complete differential”.
-Days later you get a phone call from the clinician- “I don’t understand what you are saying- what do you really think is going on here?”
+We write a list of 10 items in our differential diagnosis without additional comment- like a laundry list to give a “complete differential.”
+Days later, you get a phone call from the clinician- “I don’t understand what you are saying- what do you think is going on here?”

 How can we avoid this scenario?
-If you have a large differential diagnosis, always state what you think is most likely and why.
+If you have an extensive differential diagnosis, always state what you think is most likely and why.
 Avoid delving too far into the 1 in a million diagnosis unless you have a real sneaking suspicion it might be the correct one.
-Clinicians appreciate when you make your best guess since it often will steer the doctor down the correct path.
-Too much information without direction can be bad!
+Clinicians appreciate when you make your best guess since it often will steer the doctor down the right path.
+Too much information without direction can be harmful!

 The Saucy Radiology Report

-You are angry that the referring physician did an inappropriate workup on a patient performing iodine scan as a first test in a workup for a palpable thyroid nodule, whereas you know that it should be a thyroid ultrasound instead, so you put in your report the following statement, Make sure to order the ultrasound instead of a thyroid scan in patients with palpable lump.
-The doctor comes storming in, “How dare you talk to me like this in your report.
-This is a legal document!”
+You are angry that the referring physician did an inappropriate workup on a patient performing iodine scan as the first test in a workup for a palpable thyroid nodule.
+In contrast, you know that it should be a thyroid ultrasound instead, so you put in your report the following statement, Make sure to order the ultrasound instead of a thyroid scan in patients with a palpable lump.
+The doctor comes storming in, “How dare you to talk to me like this in your report.
+It is a legal document!”

 If you have an issue with a clinician, make sure to air your dirty laundry outside of the report.
 The clinician is correct.
 You are putting the physician in a potential situation with legal liability.
 This sort of comment does not belong anywhere inside the report.